Community Service Report

 The above video includes a sample of just some of these events in 2025.

-In 2023, WCMU donors generated more than 1,700 meals, and in 2022, more than 8,000 meals without a ‘Gift of Food’ sponsor.
+In 2024, WCMU donors generated more than 14,000 meals.
 WCMU General Manager Rick Westover is hopeful for an even greater impact this year.
-“Our goal is to see 10,000 meals with the help of Mercantile Bank,” said Westover.
+“Our goal is to see 15,000 meals with the help of Mercantile Bank,” said Westover.
 “It’s a wonderful opportunity to help our neighbors and make a real difference during the season of giving, and listener donations make it all happen.”

 Black Diamond Broadcasting